vinccenttt/gsap-aseq/README.md

   <br/>
 - **maxViewDelay** · _optional, type: number_
   Number which determines in what period of time playing transitions should be finished when navigating to a neighbouring view.
-  If undefined transitions are never speed up.
+  If undefined, transitions are never speed up.
   <br/>
 - **onProgressUpdate** · _optional, type: (progress: number, isReversed: boolean) => void)_
   Function that is executed everytime the progress of a view changes.